xystus45/quiz.io/readme.md

 ## Deployment:

-have a internet connection and the link to the "test website" from the Uniform Resource Locator (URL)
+Have a internet connection and the link to the "test website" from the Uniform Resource Locator (URL)

 ## Built With: